Holy Paladin in Shadowlands

-Holy Paladins are healers who specialize in pinpoint healing of solo targets while simultaneously healing tanks.
-They also support the group with their auras and blessings, making them indispensable in most raids
+Holy Paladins are healers who specialize in pinpoint the healing of solo targets while simultaneously healing tanks.
+They also support the group with their auras and blessings, making them indispensable in most raids.

 - Fantasy: A holy warrior who uses holy magic to heal themselves and their allies and deals melee damage to opponents.

 - Weapon: One-handed swords, blunt weapons, and shields.